 Everything your book group needs for a lively discussion,

-The Thousand Oaks Library’s Book Club in a Bag program gets great literature into the hands of your book group members quickly, so time is spent reading and discussing books, rather than searching and waiting for books.
+The Thousand Oaks Library’s Book Club in a Box program quickly gets great literature into the hands of your book group members, so time is spent reading and discussing books, rather than searching and waiting for books.

-Book Club in a Bag kits contain eight or more copies of a single title, discussion questions (when available), an author biography, and a group member sign-up sheet to help keep track of books.
+Book Club in a Box kits contain ten copies of a single title, discussion questions (when available), an author biography, and a group member sign-up sheet to help keep track of books.

 The list of available titles includes:

 - Literary classics like Wallace Stegner’s Angle of Repose